Pet and Wildlife Portraiture

 I will give you an estimated completion date when your order is placed.
 This will be determined by where you are placed in my order queue and the size and medium of your portrait.
 Pastels can sometimes take me up to 3 months to complete to my satisfaction, so please allow plenty of time if you want the portrait for a gift.
 Plus allow 2 weeks extra for framing if needed.

 Charcoals are a much quicker process but can still take a few weeks to complete.

-For the protection of your Pastel Portrait, I prefer to send them to you fully framed due to my artistic process of using only the highest grade and softest pastels available.
-I do not use any kind of fixative as I find it reduces the intensity of colour.
-Therefore each pastel needs to be carefully framed in a precise way using spacers etc. To allow for dust fall, all portraits are double-matted and framed using high-quality megawood frames of your choice.
-I will work closely with you and my framer to get the best results for each particular portrait.
+However, if you would like your portrait framed, I will work closely with you and my framer to get the best results for each particular portrait.
 The cost for framing is not included in the portrait price, I will give you a total price of portrait including frame before commencing the work for your approval.

 If you would prefer I can send a pastel unframed to reduce costs and problems with trying to transport a framed piece at a reasonable price.
-I can send your portrait in a specially-designed slimline box with glassine paper protecting the face of the pastel.
-However, I cannot be held responsible for any damage to the pastel once it has left my premises.
+I can send your However, I cannot be held responsible for any damage to the pastel once it has left my premises.